Getting Started at Chatham: Resources for Student Veterans at Chatham University

 Every new Chatham student must obtain a student ID card.
 Once you are registered for classes, you can go to the Office of Student Affairs for your ID.
 Your Chatham ID Card will be your official form of identification on campus.
 It will give you access to the Jennie King Mellon Library, the Athletic and Fitness Center, and other campus services.
 Your photo ID also allows you to use your Meal Plan and your Flex or Cougar dollars at Chatham dining facilities.
 All students are required to have a Chatham Student ID Card.
-ID cards are issued through the Office of Student Accounts between the hours of 9:00 a.m. and 5:00 p.m.
+ID cards are issued through the Office of Student Affairs between the hours of 9:00 a.m. and 5:00 p.m.
 Monday through Friday.
 The process is quick and easy and only takes a few minutes to have your picture taken and a card printed.
 A replacement fee of $25 is charged to students who request a replacement ID.

 Benefits Around Town

 Free entrance to Carnegie museums including Carnegie Science Center, Carnegie Museums of Art & Natural History, and the Warhol Museum.